-Assets
+Assets Liabilities

-Financial assets at FVTPL €m Equity instruments at FVOCI €m Total assets €m Liabilities at FVTPL €m
+Financial assets at FVTPL Equity instruments at FVOCI Total assets Liabilities at FVTPL

+€m €m €m €m

 Balance at 1 January 2022 101 32 133 4

 Acquisitions and additions 4 4 8 22

-Gains and losses recognised in other comprehensive income (6) (6)
+Gains and losses recognised in other comprehensive income (6) (6) -

-Gains and losses recognised in profit or loss (1)
+Gains and losses recognised in profit or loss - (1)

 Settlements (92) (1) (93) (3)

-Transfers out of Level 3
+Transfers out of Level 3 -

-Other changes
+Other changes - - -

 Balance at 31 December 2022 13 29 42 22

 The amount disclosed in 'Acquisitions and additions' in the liabilities column relates to liabilities resulting from contingent consideration arrangements on acquisitions conducted by Fremantle.
-The respective expected cash inflows are estimated based on the relevant terms of the sale and purchase agreements and RTL Group's knowledge of the business of acquired entities, and how the current economic environment is likely to impact it.
+The respective expected cash inflows are estimated based on the relevant terms of the sale and purchase agreements and RTL Group's knowledge of the business of acquired entities and how the current economic environment is likely to impact it.
 In the financial year 2022, the amount disclosed in 'Settlements' relates to the sale of the investment in VideoAmp - a US software and data company for media measurement - in January 2022.
 There were no transfers in or out of Level 3 during 2022.

 Assets Liabilities

-Financial assets at FVTPL €m Equity instruments at FVOCI €m Total assets €m Liabilities at FVTPL €m
+Financial assets at FVTPL Equity instruments at FVOCI Total assets Liabilities at FVTPL

+€m €m €m €m

-Balance at 1 January 2021 31 49 5
+Balance at 1 January 2021 18 31 49 5

 Acquisitions and additions 404 404 1

-Gains and losses recognised in other comprehensive income (3) 1 (2)
+Gains and losses recognised in other comprehensive

+income (3) 1 (2) -

-Gains and losses recognised in profit or loss 11 11
+Gains and losses recognised in profit or loss 11 - 11 -

 Settlements (13) (13) (2)

-Transfers out of Level 3 (316) (316)
+Transfers out of Level 3 (316) (316) -

-Other changes -
+Other changes - - -

 Balance at 31 December 2021 101 32 133 4

-In 2021, the amount disclosed in 'Acquisitions and additions' mainly related to the Magnite shares RTL Group received as part of the non-cash consideration from the sale of SpotX (€381 million).
+In 2021, the amount disclosed in 'Acquisitions and additions' mainly related to the Magnite shares RTL Group received as a part of the non-cash consideration from the sale of SpotX ( $\bigcirc$ 381 million).
 Due to the contractual lockup the Magnite shares were assigned to Level 3.
 After the expiry of the lock-up period, the listed Magnite shares were assigned to Level 1.
-The effect from re-measurement of these shares until the transfer out of Level 3 amounted to €-61 million and was disclosed in 'Gains and losses recognised in profit or loss'.
-A further effect of €66 million recognised in profit or loss related to the valuation of investment in VideoAmp.
+The effect from re-measurement of these shares until the transfer out of Level 3 amounted to $\bigcirc$ -61 million and was disclosed in 'Gains and losses recognised in profit or loss'.
+A further effect of $\bigcirc$ 66 million recognised in profit or loss related to the valuation of investment in VideoAmp.
 The effect in 'Settlements' related to the partial repayment of the convertible note obtained from BBTV Holdings Inc. There were no additional transfers in or out of Level 3 during 2021.